 Cancer Diagnosis and Treatment

-The medical staff and healthcare professionals at Centennial Hills Hospital Medical Center treat cancer using both non-surgical and surgical therapies.
+Oncologists and other healthcare professionals at Centennial Hills Hospital Medical Center treat cancer using both non-surgical and surgical therapies.
 Many forms of cancer may be treated at Centennial Hills Hospital, including those described below.

 Centennial Hills Hospital offers diagnostic imaging for early detection, diagnosis, and treatment of breast cancer, as well as services for those at high risk for breast cancer.
 Patients have access to a wide range of breast imaging techniques and minimally invasive techniques used to perform breast biopsies.
 Oncologists will develop an individualized plan of care for women with breast cancer, which may include a combination of radiation, medication and/or surgery.
 Surgical procedures range from breast conserving treatments such as a lumpectomy to simple and modified radical mastectomies.
 Sentinel node mapping is offered to eligible patients so that a full lymph node dissection may not be necessary.
 If a mastectomy is required, women are referred to our plastic surgeons to discuss their reconstruction options.